September 16, 2024

 Administrative metadata describes the management and workflow associated with a document or other information resource.
 This type of metadata is often used to determine who has access to a document, who made changes to a document, and when a document was last modified.
 Administrative metadata is also useful for managing backup versions of a document and for tracking edits over time.

-By understanding these three types of metadata and their respective features, you can better manage the metadata associated with your organization's documents and information resources.
-While each type of metadata requires its own specific approach, they all play a crucial role in managing and organizing your data.
+By understanding these five types of metadata and their respective features, you can better manage the metadata associated with your organization's documents and information resources.

 The future of metadata management